 - Last, and most importantly, HAVE FUN!!!
 If you’re genuinely having a good time out on the field, you will play better and you’ll project confidence and coachability to the decision makers.

-Good luck to all of the Central Indiana baseball players trying out over the next couple weeks!!!
+Good luck to all of the Indianapolis area baseball players trying out over the next couple weeks!!!
 If you have any other questions on trying out or would like some help in getting prepared, please contact me directly at firstname.lastname@example.org.